dylibso/chicory/docs/docs/index.md

 ```
 -->

-> *Note*: Functions in Wasm can have multiple returns, hence an array, here we're just taking the first returned value.
+> *Note*: Functions in Wasm can return multiple values, hence the array.
+This function only returns one value, so we take the first value.